Cougargriff/SCLFG/README.md

 [![Platform](https://img.shields.io/badge/Platform-Android-brightgreen.svg)](#)      [![Platform](https://img.shields.io/badge/Language-Kotlin-yellowgreen.svg)](#)

 #### Starting a :family: LFG android app for the sci-fi game :star2: Star Citizen.
 This app is meant to serve as a tool for the Star Citizen and fill a gap in the ability for users to connect and play together.
 The app requires email, password authentication currently.
-Authenticatin is handled with Google's :fire: FireStore cloud database solution.
+Authentication is handled with Google's :fire: FireStore cloud database solution.

 Currently working on group list view